-We considered a macerator but some research indicated that there are often problems with them getting stuck, such as when you drop a pill bottle down the toilet.
+We considered a macerator but some research indicated that there are often problems with them getting stuck, such as when you by mistake drop a pill bottle down the toilet.
 Fixing the problem is very messy and unpleasant!
-The advantages of a macerator are a small diameter dump hose and the possibility to dump uphill with a long hose such as into a toilet in the house.
+The advantages of a macerator are a small diameter dump hose and the possibility to dump uphill with a long hose such as into a toilet in the house or campground restroom.
 These advantages were not important to us.
 There is little to go wrong with a gravity system and dump times are shorter.
 On our 3-month trip to Alaska we had little trouble finding dumps and almost never paid extra.
 Most towns and many government campgrounds had free dumps (free for campers or when filling with fuel).

 The messiest part of dumping is connecting the 3" slinky hose to the exit port of the holding tanks.
 The valves usually leak a few drops and that can get on your hands when you remove the blank-off.
 I was able to construct a system that avoids this step.
 The dump hose stays connected all the time and stores in a PVC pipe that starts about 6 inches from the port and is long enough (about 3 feet) to hold 15 feet of slinky hose.
 To keep the hose from coming loose from the exit port flange I screwed it on through the side of the connector.